verbal-autopsy-software/pyopenva_GUI/docs/source/faq.rst

     the decedent.
 If inconsistencies are found, then changes are made to a working data file (not the original data) and a message is added to the log file.
 For more information see the `openVA GitHub repository <https://github.com/verbal-autopsy-software/vacheck#details>`_.
+    Also note that both algorithms check that each death can be classified in one of the age groups (neonate, child, adult), is a non-missing response for sex (female or male), and is not missing values for all of the indicators.
+If these three conditions are not satisfied, then the death is removed from the analytic data set (and is not assigned a cause of death).

 .. _faq_pycrossva: